tmatilai/vagrant-timezone/README.md

 The plugin is supposed to be compatible with all Vagrant providers and other plugins.
 Please file an [issue](https://github.com/tmatilai/vagrant-timezone/issues) if this is not the case.

-At the moment only Debian and RedHat based VMs are supported.
+At the moment the supported platforms include:
+* Debian based Linux distributions
+* FreeBSD
+* NetBSD
+* OpenBSD
+* RedHat based Linux distributions